 Tables can help keep track of genomic data - both original and generated data files - no matter where the data are physically located.

-1) the unique ID for each distinct entity and
+1. The ID column - a unique ID for each distinct entity

-(the "cram_path" column below is a link to a CRAM file in a Google bucket)
+(the "ga4gh_Drs_uri" column below is a link to a VCF file in a Google bucket)

 Example 2: Phenotypic data table

 You can store phenotypic data directly in a workspace table.

 Where's the data?
 It can be anywhere!Some data - like demographics or lab results, the sort that can be stored in a spreadsheet - is in the workspace data table.
 Other data - like large genomic files - isn't actually "in" the table (or even in the workspace, really).
 The files themselves are stored in the cloud, in Google buckets, for example.
 In this case, tables hold metadata, like the URI of the data.
 The tables help keep track of the data locations - so you don't have to remember where the data files are actually located - and make it easy to use it for workflow inputs.

 Data you can use, but don't have to pay to store